trsong/trsong.github.io/_posts/2021-08-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Aug 12, 2021 \[Medium\] XOR Linked List
+---
+> **Question:** An XOR linked list is a more memory efficient doubly linked list.
+Instead of each node holding next and prev fields, it holds a field named both, which is an XOR of the next node and the previous node.
+Implement an XOR linked list; it has an `add(element)` which adds the element to the end, and a `get(index)` which returns the node at index.
+>
+> If using a language that has no pointers (such as Python), you can assume you have access to `get_pointer` and `dereference_pointer` functions that converts between nodes and memory addresses.

 ### Aug 11, 2021 \[Easy\] Permutation with Given Order
 ---
 > **Question:** A permutation can be specified by an array `P`, where `P[i]` represents the location of the element at `i` in the permutation.
 For example, `[2, 1, 0]` represents the permutation where elements at the index `0` and `2` are swapped.